rundeck-plugins/rundeck-winrm-plugin/README.md

 * `winrm-kerberos-debug` - true/false, if true, enable debug output for Kerberos authentication.
 Default: false.
 * `winrm-spn-add-port` - true/false, if true, add the port to the SPN used for authentication.
 Default: false.
 * `winrm-spn-use-http` - true/false, if true, use 'HTTP' instead of 'WSMAN' as the protocol for the SPN used for authentication.
 Default: false.
+* `winrm-domain` - Kerberos domain to use if not set via the username.
+* `winrm-is-domain-user` - Option to truncate hostname when used as domain for kerberos login.
+If set to "true", replaces "host.domain.tld" with "domain.tld" appending to username.

+The username used for Kerberos authentication is created in this way:

+* if `username` value looks like `user@domain` use `username@DOMAIN` (uppercase domain name)
+* if username does not contain `@` then:
+    * if `winrm-domain` is set, use `username@DOMAIN` (uppercase winrm-domain)
+    * if `winrm-is-domain-user` is "true", then convert hostname of "host.domain.tld" to "domain.tld" and use `username@DOMAIN.TLD`
+    * otherwise use `username@HOSTNAME` (uppercase hostname)

 Configure Kerberos
 ----